Proceeds vs Profit: How Much Will I Make Selling My House?

 How long do you need to be in a house to make money?

 The old five-year rule doesn’t always apply these days.
 Today, appreciation is the key.
 Has your home increased in value enough for you to earn a profit on its sale?
-In 2022, the average appreciation rate is 14.5%, a significant increase since 2019, when it was 4%.
-In 2023, experts continue to see year-over-year price growth, though not at the same level as the prior two years.
+According to CoreLogic, in the second quarter of 2024, the typical U.S. homeowner with a mortgage saw their equity increase by 8% year-over-year.

 What are the most common closing costs on a house?